Jim McNeill: Icons Interviewed

 Jim is host of the Icons Interviewed series of intimate events featuring iconic people Jim has some connection with.

-So far he has interviewed Sir David Attenborough, Sir Ranulph Fiennes OBE, David Means OAM, Pat Falvey, Sir Chris Bonington CVO, CBE & DL, Felicity Aston MBE, Sir Robin Knox-Johnston CBE & RD, Tracy Edwards MBE and Alexandra Shackleton (grand daughter of Ernest Shackleton) at venues such as The Natural History Museum, The Royal Geographic Society, The Royal Aeronautical Society, HQS Wellington and The Little Ship Club.
+So far he has interviewed David Attenborough, Ranulph Fiennes, David Mearns, Pat Falvey, Chris Bonington, Felicity Aston, and Robin Knox-Johnston at venues such as The Natural History Museum, the Royal Geographical Society, the Royal Aeronautical Society, HQS Wellington and The Little Ship Club.

-Personal life

-In 1980 he married Dr Ann McNeill (née Jukes) - they had two daughters, Kirsty and Helen, and two grandchildren, Lachlan and Louis.
-He later married Lorraine McNeill (née Moore) - they had a son, Mac.
-Jim now lives with his wife Sam McNeill in the Scottish Highlands where together they run the Global Warrior Project.